Shoreham air crash pilot’s flying licences formally revoked by aviation body

 West Sussex senior coroner Penelope Schofield ruled at an inquest in December 2022 that his significant errors and “poor” flying led to the 11 men being unlawfully killed.

-Reacting to the CAA’s decision, Giovanna Chirico, who lost her fiancee Mark Trussler in the crash, told the PA news agency: “I’m glad he was refused getting his flying licence back.”
+Giovanna Chirico, who lost her fiancee Mark Trussler in the crash, said: “I’m glad he was refused getting his flying licence back.”

 “This outcome was what we were all hoping for and at least we know for sure now he can’t put any other family through what he’s put us 11 families through.”

+Lizzie Abrahams, whose father Maurice died in the tragedy, told PA: “I feel like he is finally being held accountable.
+My mum says she is so pleased he will never fly again.”

-East Worthing and Shoreham MP, Tom Rutland, also said: “People across Shoreham will never forget that awful day and were outraged upon hearing that Mr Hill was applying to fly again, and the families and friends of those who lost their lives have had to relive their trauma and pain during Mr Hill’s attempt to regain his licence.
+East Worthing and Shoreham MP Tom Rutland said: “People across Shoreham will never forget that awful day and were outraged upon hearing that Mr Hill was applying to fly again, and the families and friends of those who lost their lives have had to relive their trauma and pain during Mr Hill’s attempt to regain his licence.

 “It could not be clearer that he is simply not fit to sit in a cockpit.”